ReactPoland/React-Convention-Book/005 Redux_client_app_setup.md

 Simply, that webpack's configs says that entry of commonJS module is at ```entry: './src/App.js'``` location.
 Webpacks builds a whole app following all imports from the App.js and the final output is located at ***path: './dist',***.
 Our app that is located at ***contentBase: './dist'*** will live on ports 3333.
 We also configure that we will use ES2015 and react so WebPack will compile for us ES2015 into ES5 and React's JSX into javascript.
 If you are interested more in WebPack configuration options then please read it's documentation.

-### Rest of important dependencies installation and npm start
+### Rest of important dependencies installation and "npm dev"
 ```
 npm i --save react@0.14.7 react-dom@0.14.7 react-redux@4.4.0 redux@3.3.1
 ```